open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - `Attribute`s
 - `Link`s
 - `Event`s

-The `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
-The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided or the option to create a span without a parent is selected.```

-The `Tracer` MUST provide a way to update its active `Span`, and MAY provide convenience methods to manage a `Span`'s lifetime of and the scope in which a `Span` is active.

 Each span has zero or one parent span and zero or more child spans, which represent causally related operations.
 A tree of related spans comprises a